jaanga/terrain3/elevations/elevations-get-path-kml/readme.md

 ### Mission

+* Read a KML file
+* Open Google API Map at location and display KML path
+* Obtain elevation data from Google
+* Display and save the data
 * Create and read elevation data files and display in 3D
 * Get data via iframe parent, file open dialog or location.hash
 * Work well in an iframe